FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 ✅ User Authentication with server.js file with port 8000 to authedicate the users

 Added:
+✅ (28/4) Fixed minor bugs on submit when the stream key is empty to replace the new key on user.cfg

-✅ (25/4) Fixed minor bugs on Smart Administration Panel
+✅ (25/4) Fixed minor bugs on Smart Administration Panel (only for admins)
 ✅ (25/4) Added Smart Administration Panel (You can faster and easily edit any user information)
 ✅ (25/4) Added Nimo TV
 ✅ (25/4) Fixed: minor glitches on control_panel.php